nuruzzaman/MyPhD-Chatbot/README.md

 Emotional answer: expression, praise, ridicule...
 If the match does not match, go to step three.

-Step 3: Internet Search (WebQA)
+Step 3: Internet Searching
-News----Sina News
 Article----A daily article
 Jokes----Anecdote
-Time----Sogou time
-Weather----Sogou weather
-Air----Sogou Air
+Weather----weather
 If the search does not find answer, go to step four.

 Step 4: Neural Network